Recently on a weekend off I spent a bit of my free time doing some necessary chores in the garden and much of the rest simply piddling.

 Earlier in the day I’d decided to cut back the Carex ‘Blue Zinger’ that is slowly beginning to take over the corners of some raised beds where I’d planted it a few years ago.
 The Carex family is a tough group of plants, and this one has a beautiful blue hue that I admire.
 Since it’s just a few small patches, my garden scissors did the trick.

-The larger patches of mondo grass will be tackled by my husband this next week, as February is the month to get all the ornamental grasses cut back to make way for fresh new growth.
+The larger areas of mondo grass will be tackled soon, as February is the month to get all the ornamental grasses cut back to make way for fresh new growth.

 Some plants hug the ground tightly, as if hanging on for dear life.
 The strawberry begonias are like that.
 I know in another month or so though that their delicate white flowers will be reaching for the sky.

-This winter saw a few really cold snaps, but even so, with a string of wet days and warmer temperatures, the pansies are beginning to look happier, not hunkered down and miserable but plump and full of buds and blooms.
+This winter saw a few cold snaps, but even so, with this string of very wet days and warmer temperatures, the pansies will hopefully begin to look happier, not hunkered down and miserable but plump and full of buds and blooms.

 I deadhead the ones that need it and notice the poppies I’d planted last fall are taking on their characteristic spring fullness as well.

-I wish the snapdragons looked as good, but some do have green growth beginning to show below the brown tops, and there are patches of larkspur seedlings coming up between them too.
+The snapdragons have green growth beginning to show below the brown tops, and there are larkspur seedlings coming up between them too.
 Sometimes it’s a waiting game, requiring patience to see what will be.

 The tiny ipheion are beginning to bloom, the earliest of my bulbs, their flowering always coinciding with the first of the veronicas, ‘Georgia Blue’.
 I make a note to combine these two for an early symphony of blue next year.